getspherelabs/anypass-kmp/README.md

 ![Swift](https://img.shields.io/badge/Swift-5-F16D39.svg?style=flat)
 ![badge-android](http://img.shields.io/badge/platform-android-6EDB8D.svg?style=flat)
 ![badge-ios](http://img.shields.io/badge/platform-ios-EAEAEA.svg?style=flat)

+# AnyPass (Work In Progress ⛏)

+[AnyPass]() is your one-stop solution for password management, password generation, and password health analysis.

 # Architecture
 The app architecture has three layers: a data layer, a domain layer and a UI layer.
 Cosmo uses Meteor KMP to create application using MVI architecture.
 It provides a unidirectional data flow (UDF), allowing you to handle state changes and propagate them to the UI efficiently.